zeozeozeo/trash/README.md

   ```go-template
   <p>Today's greeting: {{ choice "Hello" "Welcome" "Greetings" "Howdy" }}!</p>
   ```
-- `shuffle $list`: Randomly shuffle a list (returns a copy)
+- `shuffle $slice`: Randomly shuffle a slice (returns a copy)

 #### Slice utilities

-- `first $list`: Get the first item of a slice
+- `first $slice`: Get the first item of a slice
-- `last $list`: Get the last item of a slice
+- `last $slice`: Get the last item of a slice
-- `reverse $list`: Return a new slice with the order of elements reversed
+- `reverse $slice`: Return a new slice with the order of elements reversed
-- `contains $list item`: Check if a slice contains an item
+- `contains $slice item`: Check if a slice contains an item
   ```go-template
   {{ if contains .Page.Metadata.tags "featured" }}
     <span class="featured-badge">Featured</span>